Sarah Everard’s killer Wayne Couzens jailed for flashing at women

 Couzens, formerly from Deal in Kent, pleaded guilty to three charges of indecent exposure with three further counts to lie on court file.

+The horror of what happened will remain with me for the rest of my life

-As the 50-year-old appeared in court on Monday to be sentenced, the women described the impact of the incidents on them.
+As the 50-year-old was sentenced to 19 months in prison by an Old Bailey judge on Monday, the women described the impact of the incidents on them.

 She said: “I remember vividly being concerned that somebody who could expose themselves to a stranger in such an intimidating way could go on to commit much more serious acts.
 This is what happened.”